azeam/camset/README.md

 2. `pip3 install camset`
 (If encountering problems with the cairo dependency, installing these additional packages should resolve it: `sudo apt-get install libcairo2-dev libgirepository1.0-dev` and then repeat step 2).

 The pip install includes a .desktop file, which should be picked up by the desktop environment.
-If `camset` is not found you may need to set up your path environment, for example:
+If `camset` is not found you may need to set up your path environment, for example (open a terminal and write):
-`PATH=$PATH:/home/USER/.local/bin`
+`PATH=$PATH:$HOME/.local/bin`

+or persistently:
+`echo 'export PATH="$PATH:$HOME/.local/bin"' >> ~/.bashrc`

 #### Note for LinuxBrew(HomeBrew) users: